quintilesims/layer0/docs-src/docs/guides/walkthrough.md

 Now, let's prove that we've actually separated the data from the application by deleting and redeploying the Guestbook application:

-`l0 service delete guestbook-svc`
+`l0 service delete --wait guestbook-svc`
-`l0 loadbalancer delete guestbook-lb`
+`l0 loadbalancer delete --wait guestbook-lb`

-_(We'll leave the `deploy` intact so we can spin up a new service easily, and we'll leave the environment untouched because it also contained the Redis server.)_
+_(We'll leave the `deploy` intact so we can spin up a new service easily, and we'll leave the environment untouched because it also contained the Redis server.
+We'll also pass the `--wait` flag so that we don't need to keep checking on the status of the job to know when it's complete.)_

-Once those resources have been deleted (you can check the status of your Layer0 jobs with `l0 job list`), let's recreate them.
+Once those resources have been deleted, we can recreate them!

 Create another load balancer: